PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 ![loss graph](https://user-images.githubusercontent.com/41071502/126908359-d1cd6bc6-5b16-4d69-87d4-575e46373026.png)

 #### Check point
 The Checkpoint callback is required in order to save the best model.
 The model does not save the last epoch is saves the epoch with the best value.
-To confirm this I compared the results of the last epoch with the results after applying the model to the test set.
-The 100th epoch is overfit and missing a large portion of the road while the best results output looks more similar to the true mask.
+To confirm this, I compared the results of the last epoch with the results after applying the model to the test set.
+The 100th epoch is overfit and missing a large portion of the road while the best results output looks more like the true mask.

 ##### Final Epoch